Valedicode/resume-agent/README.md

-## AIpply
+## JobWriterAI

-AIpply is a multi-agent system that takes your generic PDF resume and a specific Job Description URL, then uses a supervisor agent to coordinate specialized analysis agents and a writer agent: the analysis agents deeply understand your resume and the job description, and the writer agent uses that shared understanding to generate a refined, targeted resume and a matching cover letter.
+JobWriterAI is a multi-agent system that takes your generic PDF resume and a specific Job Description URL, then uses a supervisor agent to coordinate specialized analysis agents and a writer agent: the analysis agents deeply understand your resume and the job description, and the writer agent uses that shared understanding to generate a refined, targeted resume and a matching cover letter.

 ---